CiscoDevNet/data-center-development/nx-os/splunk_nx-os/README.md

 Splunk Universal Forwarder.
 Universal Forwarders provide reliable and secure data collection from remote sources while forwarding data into Splunk Enterprise for indexing and consolidation.

-A Splunk Enterprise infrastructure can scale to tens of thousands of remote systems, collecting terabytes of data with minimal impact on performance.
+A Splunk Enterprise infrastructure can scale to tens of thousands of remote systems, collecting terabytes of data with minimal impact on performance.

 NX-OS with Splunk enables network operators to: